 We take a look at the most popular cloud storage apps currently available on the iPhone (and iPad) which can help you get started with cloud storage.
 These apps are powerful, great and in a way, get you all the features you’d need from a cloud storage service.

-5 Top Rated Cloud Storage iPhone and iPad Apps:
+5 Best Cloud Storage Apps for iPhone and iPad:

 - Easy sharing options

 2. Google Drive

 Google Drive isn’t as much popular as Dropbox but with latest feature updates, it’s aiming to get there.
 Google Drive has been the recipient of several new sharing and folder features that make it quite powerful for cloud storage.